staydecent/staydecent.ca/src/entries/blog/2010-12-12-consequence-of-being-self-taught/content.md

 author: Adrian Unger
 ---

-<p class="big">I had yet to notice any drawbacks of working in a field where
-I have either taught myself what I need to know or learned through work experience.
-Until now.</p>
+I had yet to notice any drawbacks of working in a field where I have either taught myself what I need to know or learned through work experience.
+Until now.

 Hopefully you have realized, that I am a Web Designer & Developer.
 And, I'll now let you know, that I learned nearly everything for this career with